 - If an individual is a Dependent, they will be listed as Dependent on their parent’s/guardian’s personal income tax return; 1040, Line 6c.

 - If a Dependent has earned income and also files their own return, they will take “0” Personal Exemptions; Line 6a, right column.

-Note: In some cases the non-custodial parent may claim the individual as a Dependent for tax purposes.
+Note: In some cases, the non-custodial parent may claim the individual as a Dependent for tax purposes.
 ACCES-VR uses the custodial parent’s income and assets when calculating available resources.
-The custodial parent may still list the individual on their personal income tax (but not as a Dependent) and will claim no Personal Exemption for the individual; look for consumer’s name on Line 4.
+The custodial parent may still list the individual on their personal income tax (but not as a Dependent) and will claim no Personal Exemption for the individual; look for individual’s name on Line 4.

 Number in Family